No Off-Season: Managing Allergies Year-Round in Florida

 - Grass pollen remains high

-- Outdoor mold counts spike after rain
+- Outdoor mold counts spike after every rain

 October – November: Ragweed and Mold